 Although precious, faithfulness is a rare virtue today.
 Perhaps in the church also.
 The Bible has many references to it.
-But Proverbs 28:20 in particular says that faithfulness is the key to God’s blessings.
+But Proverbs 28:20, in particular, says that faithfulness is the key to God’s blessings.

-1. Being faithful to God and his word
+1. Faithfulness to God and His Word

 B. We need to be faithful to God’s word also.
 We are to know it by heart so that we will not sin, (Psalms 119:11).

 C. God will certainly bless when we abide in his word.
 Above all we will have his perfect peace, even while living in a world of calamities, (John 15:7; Isaiah 26:3).